• Skip to primary navigation

 • 📖 Recipe

-This Macau-style baked Portuguese chicken rice features egg fried rice, chicken with a creamy coconut curry and bubbling mozzarella cheddar cheese on top.
+This Macau baked Portuguese chicken rice (or 'Guk-poh-gwok-gai-faan' 焗葡國雞飯) features egg fried rice, topped with creamy coconut curry chicken with bubbling mozzarella cheese!

-As the name suggests, this dish originates from Macau, a former colony of Portugal (hence the name) but it itself doesn't exist in Portuguese cuisine and it's a Chinese dish.
+As the name suggests, this baked rice dish comes from Macau - a former colony of Portugal.
+But it's a Chinese dish and doesn't exist in Portuguese cuisine.

 macau baked portuguese chicken rice